 A Unitranche Debt is a hybrid loan structure that combines senior and subordinated debt into one debt instrument.
 The borrower of this type of loan pays a blended interest rate that falls between the rate of the senior debt and subordinated debt.
-Unitranche debts started in the United States in 2005 and gained popularity as a financing option in the European leveraged loan market from 2012.
+Unitranche debts started in the United States in 2005 and gained popularity as a financing option in the European leveraged loan market starting in 2012.
 The main goal of unitranche financing is to make debt-financing terms flexible and increase access to capital for companies.
 Borrowers not only increase market liquidity but also bring new energy to a traditional debt market.

-The main providers of unitranche debts are the non-traditional lending entities such as debt funds and other institutional lenders.
-These lenders focus on acquisition finance and middle market lending.
+The main providers of unitranche debts are non-traditional lending entities such as debt funds and other institutional lenders.
+These lenders focus on acquisition finance and middle-market lending.
 This form of lending was popular during the financial crisis and the credit crunch that followed when troubled companies were unable to access loan facilities from the mainstream credit markets.
 Usually, under the unitranche financing, a single lender provides the entire credit with only a single set of documents.

 Users of Unitranche Loans

-The main beneficiaries of unitranche debt are the middle-market corporate borrowers with sales of less than $100 million and an EBITDA of less than $50 million.
+The main beneficiaries of unitranche debt are middle-market corporate borrowers with sales of less than $100 million and an EBITDA of less than $50 million.
 Unitranche debt works as an alternative credit market for companies that may not have easy access to large credit facilities from traditional financial institutions.
 The average size of a unitranche loan is $100 million, and it is often used to finance leveraged buyouts such as management buyouts and private equity acquisitions.

 Characteristics of Unitranche Debts

 The following are the key characteristics of unitranche debts: